PokeMate/deployment/documentation/presentations/README.md

 ## Architecture

-The follwing image illustrates how the containers a communicating with each other.
+The following image illustrates how the containers a communicating with each other.
 Each of images is available on Dockerhub.
 Thus, there is no need to clone any other repositories.

 ![architecture](https://github.com/PokeMate/deployment/blob/master/documentation/images/pokemate-architecture.png?raw=true)